VenkataTarunKumarMavillapalli/chat_with_gmail_RAG/README.md

 ## 📨 Chat with Gmail Inbox

-LLM app with RAG to chat with Gmail in just 30 lines of Python Code.
+LLM app with RAG to chat with Gmail.
 The app uses Retrieval Augmented Generation (RAG) to provide accurate answers to questions based on the content of your Gmail Inbox.

 ### Features